Friday, April 30, 2021

 After analyzing about 80,000 Kickstarter crowdfunding campaigns, researchers at Queensland University of Technology and Switzerland’s, Center for Research in Economics, Management and the Arts recommend that the appeals to prospective funders of such campaigns limit the mention of money—both having to do with the amounts requested and the potential value of payoffs for a funder.

-Crowdfunding is a hybrid of a charitable donation appeal and a pledge of return on investment.
+Crowdfunding has characteristics of a charitable donation appeal and of a pledge to return on the investment.
 The crowdfunding sponsor is asking people to pool their money in order to get a project going and promises, in return, that the contributor will receive an attractive payoff from the project’s accomplishments.
 The payoff might be material, such a packet of cookies from a bakery founding, or experiential, such as reserved seats to view the premiere of a funded movie production.

 The recommendation to minimize money cues is because when people start thinking primarily about money, their motivation to spend money on others rather than themselves fades.
 In the studies, when there were more money cues in an appeal, the result was fewer funders and smaller amounts per funder.